sudovivek/Portable-Servers/README.md

 ## HTTP/HTTPS File Server

-The `python_server` directory contains a Python script (`http_server.py`) for setting up a simple HTTP/HTTPS file server.
+The `HTTP_server` directory contains a Python script (`http-server.py`) for setting up a simple HTTP/HTTPS file server.
 It supports file uploads using the PUT, POST & DELETE method and can serve files over HTTP and HTTPS protocols.

 ### Features